 In contrast, lower-level frameworks that provide a thin wrapper over browser APIs can’t protect you from the worst and most destructive of browser issues, such as timing-dependent bugs and memory leaks.

-SmartClient’s powerful, component-oriented APIs give SmartClient the flexibility to use whatever approach works best in each browser, so you don’t have to worry about it.
+When you use SmartClient's powerful, component-oriented APIs, SmartClient automatically uses the best available approach in each browser, so you never have to worry about it.

 This allows SmartClient to make a simple guarantee: if there is a cross-browser issue, it's our problem, not yours.

 Complete Solution